HTTP Fetcher

 ============

-HTTP Fetcher should run on most unices that support BSD-type sockets and have
+HTTP Fetcher should run on most unices that support BSD-type sockets

 a network connection.
-Developed and tested on x86 machines running recent
+Developed and tested on x86 machines running

 versions of RedHat.